 Every month, small business owners open email attachments from their SEO consultants to find that their businesses are ranking very high for several keywords or phrases.
 Most of the time, they’re happy with this, and they send off their next payment with a smile.
 But the question these business owners aren’t asking is whether those keywords even matter.

 There are many marketers who believe that SEO means “keyword rankings.”
-While rankings are important, other factors matter more so.
+While rankings are important, other factors, like link-building by SEO linkbuilding services, matter more so.
 Keyword selection, conversions and ROI are all metrics that mean more than a keyword ranking.

 Although keyword selection is a significant factor in whether an SEO campaign will be successful, ranking high for a keyword that doesn’t connect to your website content is worthless.
 It doesn’t matter if you rank high for “Beyonce weave” if users are searching for Beyonce’s hairstyle, and you’re serving up content about baskets handwoven by an artisan named BeYo Nce.
 There’s a disconnect between that keyword and your content that means that those sought-after rankings won’t matter at all.